 Robust optimization is the main method used to address data uncertainty in mathematical programming formulations.
-This method has been successfully applied to solve many problems (under uncertainty) when the exact probability distribution for the uncertain data is unknown or difficult to determine or otherwise when stochastic optimization techniques are computationally impractical (Gorissen et al., 2015) (Figure 7).
-Robust optimization problems are computationally tractable, provided the underlying uncertainty sets satisfy mild convexity and computability assumptions (e.g., are given by explicit systems of efficiently computable convex inequalities) (Ben-Tal et al., 2009).
-Robust optimization is a conservative approach that seeks to protect the decision-maker against the worst realizations of outcomes (Haider et al., 2018).
+This method has been successfully applied to solve many problems (under uncertainty) when the exact probability distribution for the uncertain data is unknown or difficult to determine or otherwise when stochastic optimization techniques are computationally impractical (Gorissen et al., 2015) (Box S5 in Appendix A).
+Robust optimization problems are computationally tractable, provided the underlying uncertainty sets satisfy mild convexity and computability assumptions (e.g. are given by explicit systems of efficiently computable convex inequalities) (Ben-Tal et al., 2009).
+Robust optimization is a conservative approach that seeks to protect the decision-maker against the worst outcomes (Haider et al., 2018).
 The approach has several appealing features.
 First, it is explicitly tied to the data available to the decision-maker and captures the idea of robustness with standard likelihood bounds, making the approach both familiar and intuitively appealing.
 Second, since the approach is numerically tractable, it is applicable to a wide range of problems.
-Finally, because the framework allows policy-makers to choose the degree of precaution desired and map this level of precaution into a dynamically optimal policy, it has direct relevance and a clear structure for managers (Woodward and Tomberlin, 2014).
+Finally, because the framework allows policy-makers to choose the degree of precaution desired and to map the precautionary levels of a dynamically optimal policy, it presents a clear and intuitive framework to be used by land managers (Woodward and Tomberlin, 2014).